AdaCore/spark2014/docs/ug/usage.rst

 |GNATprove| project switches can be edited from the panel ``GNATprove`` (in
 ``Project --> Edit Project Properties --> Switches``).

-For unproved VCs, you can see in GPS a path for which gnatprove does not manage to prove the VC.
+For unproved VCs, you can see in GPS a path for which |GNATprove| does not manage to prove the VC.
 This can be achieved by right-clicking on the message for the unproved VC in the location view, and choosing ``Prove --> Show Path``.